sagemath/trac_to_gh/Issue 1613.md

 # Issue 1613: interactive manipulation of variables using AJAX in notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1613

 Original creator: schilly